BDC Hamburger Icon

 Is there a cap on workers’ compensation?

-As with any commercial liability insurance policy, workers’ compensation has a limit (or cap) on the amount a policy will pay out for a claim.
+As with any commercial liability insurance policy, workers’ compensation has a limit or cap on the amount a policy will pay out for a claim.
 However, workers’ compensation limits are structured differently than other types of insurance policies.
+These policies place limits on employer liability and employee benefits:

 • Employer liability: If an employee claims employer negligence, the employee can sue for damages and workers’ compensation benefits.
 Workers’ compensation would cover the employer’s legal fees and pay any amount awarded by the court to the employee.
 The policy limits how much the insurance company will pay depending on the amount the employer chooses when purchasing the insurance.